seoelab/Seoela-personal-website/content/authors/admin/_index.md

 # Is this the primary user of the site?
 superuser: true

-role: PhD Student in Economics
+role: Ph.D.
+Student in Economics
 avatar_filename: avatar.jpg
 bio: ""
 interests: